boazbk/crypto/lec_15_FHE.md

 You'd think that this generator is long dead but it turns out to be the "gift that keeps on giving".
 In December of 2015, Juniper systems [announced](http://www.wired.com/2015/12/juniper-networks-hidden-backdoors-show-the-risk-of-government-backdoors/) that they have discovered a malicious code in their system, dating back to at least 2012 (possibly [2008](https://goo.gl/X6pAXV)), that would allow an attacker to surreptitiously decrypt all VPN traffic through their firewalls.
 The issue is that Juniper has been using the Dual EC DRBG and someone has managed to replace the constant they were using with another one, one that they presumably knew the trapdoor for (see [here](https://rpw.sh/blog/2015/12/21/the-backdoored-backdoor/)  and [here](http://blog.cryptographyengineering.com/2015/12/on-juniper-backdoor.html) for more; of course unless you know to check for this, it's very hard by looking at the code to see that one arbitrary looking constant has been replaced by another).
 Apparently, even though this is very surprising to many people in law enforcement and government, inserting back doors into cryptographic primitives might end up making them less secure.
+Some more details have emereged in this case in 2021, see [this story](https://finance.yahoo.com/news/juniper-breach-mystery-starts-clear-130016591.html) and  [this Tweet thread](https://twitter.com/matthew_d_green/status/1433451378391883782?s=20)
 :::